 There are aspects of this lifestyle that you must prepare for or risk losing everything you’ve worked hard to try and achieve.
-In this guide, you will learn how to reduce the risks of remote working while traveling.
+In this guide, we answer the question, what are the risks of working remotely while traveling abroad?

 Technology plays a critical part in remote working.

 Many issues occur, but one example could be that you’re working on a time-sensitive project, the internet goes down, and you cannot make the deadline.